mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/elm.md

 - Compile an Elm file, output the result to an `index.html` file `elm make {{source}}`

-- Compile an Elm file, output the result to a Javascript file `elm make {{source}} --output={{destination}}.js`
+- Compile an Elm file, output the result to a JavaScript file `elm make {{source}} --output={{destination}}.js`

 - Start local web server that compiles Elm files on page load